gmboowa/rMAP-2.0/README.md

 ---
 ### MLST schemas (note)

-If you are performing MLST typing across many samples, we recommend downloading and setting up PubMLST schemes locally when operating at scale.
-A local installation can improve throughput, avoids dependency on internet connectivity, and supports reproducible analysis across species.
+If you are performing MLST typing across many samples, we recommend downloading & setting up PubMLST schemes locally when operating at scale.
+A local installation can improve throughput, avoids dependency on internet connectivity & supports reproducible analysis across species.

-### Recommended “run record” for reproducibility

-For each analysis (especially publications), record:
-- rMAP-2.0 release tag (or commit SHA if no release)
-- Inputs JSON used
-- Database snapshot version (Zenodo or local rebuild date)
-- Docker image tags and (ideally) digests
+---
 - Cromwell version and the exact command used
 - Hardware summary (CPU/RAM)